Harley Frank: September 15, 1999 conviction

-On September 26, 1996 Frank shipped half a truckload of Barley, that had been grown on his Reserve, in a native owned truck, to a buyer in the nearby Blackfoot Reservation in Montana.
+On September 26, 1996, Frank shipped half a truckload of barley, that had been grown on his reserve, in a native owned truck, to a buyer in the nearby Blackfoot Reservation in Montana.

 Frank was charged with exporting grain without a valid export license.

 Frank was convicted, and received an absolute discharge, on September 15, 1999.

-Garry Brietkreuz, a Canadian Member of Parliament, contrasting Frank's discharge with the sentences other farmer's received, noted:
+Garry Brietkreuz, a Canadian Member of Parliament, contrasting Frank's discharge with the sentences other farmers received, noted:

-Frank's 2005 run for Chief
+Frank's 2005 run for chief

-Frank ran for Chief again, in 2005.
-Frank was not elected Chief, but as one of the runners-up with the most votes, he won a seat on the Band Council.
+Frank ran for chief again, in 2005.
+Frank was not elected chief, but as one of the runners-up with the most votes, he won a seat on the Band Council.

 Frank appeared before the Standing Senate Committee on Aboriginal Peoples on October 27, 2005.

 Founding member of the Blood Band chapter of the Council of Canadians

-In 2015 Frank joined with other Band Members in calling for Band Councilors to be more transparent about their expenses.
+In 2015 Frank joined with other band members in calling for band councilors to be more transparent about their expenses.